-This classic pewter goblet is decorated with an elegant design accented by Fleur de Lis around the rim of the goblet and has a flared stem to balance the goblet perfectly.
-A very unique and nice item to display when you're not using them.
+This Residenz Wine Roemer is decorated with an elegant design and accented by Fleur de Lis around the rim.
+The classic pewter goblet has a flared stem for a striking look.
+It is a unique item to display when not in use.

-Moments of elegance and class deserve appropriate feastware, and these Elegant Wedding Goblets are nothing if not highly ornate and elegantly styled, which makes them absolutely perfect for the most lavish and meaningful of celebrations and parties.
+Moments of elegance and class deserve appropriate feastware, and these Elegant Wedding Goblets are nothing if not ornate and elegant, which makes them absolutely perfect for the most lavish and meaningful of celebrations and parties.

 Dragons are one of the most powerful images of Celtic mythology, often being used as a heraldic symbol for the great and powerful.
 The Celtic Dragon Wine Goblet features a Celtic-style dragon with outspread wings and barbed tail.